fireship-io/fireship.io/content/lessons/rxjs-basic-pro-tips/index.md

 ## 9. Debounce and Throttle - Handle Stream Overload

-Sometimes you might be dealing with a stream that that is emitting values crazy fast - such as mouse move events in the browser.
+Sometimes you might be dealing with a stream that is emitting values crazy fast - such as mouse move events in the browser.
 You might only want to handle these events every so often.

 1. Throttle - Give me the first value, then wait X time.
 2. Debounce - Wait X time, then give me the last value.